Q: What should I do before I bring my pet on board?

 - For Minor Scrapes: Panalog Ointment

 - Eyes: Eye washes or artificial tears.
-Triple antibiotic ointment without cortisone
+Triple antibiotic oitment without cortisone

 - Hotspots: Panalog ointment